riscv-non-isa/rvv-intrinsic-doc/rvv-intrinsic-rfc.md

 1. Explicit vl intrinsics:

-    Pass `vl` as an argument to the intrinsics.
-The `vl` argument helps users to track `vl` values from previous `vsetvl`.
-It is strict about using `vl` only coming from an earlier `vsetvl` or `vsetvlmax` intrinsics.
-It inhibits to do arithmetic on `vl` argument.

-    The design philosophy of explicit vl intrinsics is
+    All the intrinsics receive an explicit `vl` argument, by value, which is used by the vector operation.
+Only calls to `vsetvl` or `vsetvlmax` intrinsics can be used to generate values that are permissible as the explicit `vl` argument.

+    Pros:
-     - Operations could be entirely defined by the operands.
+     - Operations are entirely defined by the vector operands and the explicit vector length.
      - In C programmers' point of view, there is no side-effect of intrinsics with `vl` argument.
+So there is no need to give specific semantics to the global nature of `vl` in a C program.

+    Cons:
+     - It is less consistent with the C operator syntax.
+The GCC vector extension cannot be implemented, because of lack of the `vl` operand, or it must be given whole vector register semantics.
+     - It is more verbose, as many vector codes may not use different `vl` values at the same time.

 2. Implicit vl intrinsics:

-    No `vl` argument.
-Users need to know where the `vl` comes by the program execution flow.
-Users need to take care by themselves if they want to mix multiple `vl` operations.

-    The design philosophy of implicit vl intrinsics is
-     - The user is responsible for setting the `vl`.
+    Intrinsics do not receive a `vl` argument.
+Instead the `vl` used by the vector operations is the one set by the last call to `vsetvl` or `vsetvlmax` intrinsics that the program has done at runtime.
+The user is responsible for setting the `vl`.

+    Pros:
-     - It is more faithful to the underlying assembly code.
+     - It is more faithful to the underlying instructions which allows the user finer control on the instructions emitted.
-     - It seems to open the possibility for additional programming errors through additional vl argument.
-     - It is more consistent with C operator syntax.
+     - It is more consistent with C operator syntax as vector operations naturally involve the implicit `vl` argument.

+    Cons:
+     - The implicit `vl` operand might open the possibility for unobvious programming errors.
+     - May force deciding upfront whether programmer's view of `vl` is a global variable or an implicit parameter of the function.

 The semantics between these two variants are the same.